 With these responsive grid mechanisms you can:

 In an out-of-the-box installation, responsive layout has been configured for the We.Retail reference site.
-You must still activate the Layout Container component for other pages.
+Activate the Layout Container component for other pages.

-This tasks allow you to see the responsive Emulator on your site.
+This task lets you see the responsive Emulator on your site.

 To enable the emulator to support your pages, you must register your page components.
 See Registering Page Components for Simulation.